High-level and Low-level Programming Languages

 The similarities between High-level language and low-level language are that both belong to the category of programming languages.
 The main difference between the high-level language and low-level language is that the Programmers can easily understand or interpret or compile the high-level language in comparison to machines.
 On the other hand, Machines can easily understand low-level language in comparison to human beings.

-And one more thing about these high-level programming languages, we can categories them as compiler-based languages and interpreter-based languages, and some are hybrid languages.
-In the next article, I am going to discuss Compiler and Interpreter in detail.
+And one more thing about these high-level programming languages, we can categorize them as compiler-based languages and interpreter-based languages, and some are hybrid languages.
+In the next article, I am going to discuss Computers Programs and how they work.
 In this article, I try to give an overview of High-level and Low-level Programming Languages and I hope you enjoy this High-level and Low-level Programming Languages article.